MolBIFFM/diana/README.md

     }
 ]
 ```
-The NCBI taxonomy ID of the target species.
+The NCBI taxonomy ID of the organism of interest.
 The default and currently only completely supported setting is `9606`, corresponding to Homo sapiens.

 ```json
 [